 The Malta International Arts Festival has grown to become an important flag bearer for the role and contribution of the performing arts.
 Over the years, the festival has attracted a growing audience and it has significantly created a platform for local artists to showcase their outstanding talent alongside international counterparts.

 The festival has become a platform for artistic creation, showcasing innovative and outstanding performances.
 It is also a window to introduce pioneering and cutting-edge projects which widen the audience’s cultural and artistic vision.
-The festival aims to promote appreciation of different arts forms and culture and this year, a different approach in the programming direction was adopted so as to provide a more accessible spectrum of programmes which appeal to wider audience.
+The festival aims to promote the appreciation of different arts forms and culture and this year, a different approach in the programming direction was adopted so as to provide a more accessible spectrum of programmes which appeal to a wider audience.

 This year, the Malta International Arts Festival, together with Għanafest, the Malta Jazz Festival and Notte Bianca, all organised by the Arts Council Malta, have been honoured with the EFFE label 2017-2018, from the Europe Festivals Association that aims to guarantee visibility and exchanges to Europe’s finest festivals by acknowledging those which are carrying out the most exciting and innovative work.

 The Malta International Arts Festival continues to make a meaningful contribution to bringing diverse people together, showcasing our city in a creative way and fostering a spirit of innovation and inclusivity.